-- Teaching qualification (or Fellow/ Senior Fellow of HEA). - Experience of innovation in teaching delivery and assessment and/or senior teaching management such as Programme Director, Exam Board member, Periodic Review panel member - 3.
-Experience of engagement with national and/or international research and/or policy advisory bodies. - Proven track record of engagement with national/international actors and shaping major policy agendas.
+- 11. Teaching qualification (or Fellow/ Senior Fellow of HEA). - 12.
+Experience of innovation in teaching delivery and assessment and/or senior teaching management such as Programme Director, Exam Board member, Periodic Review panel member. - 13.
+Experience of engagement with national and/or international research and/or policy advisory bodies. - 14.
+Ability to speak one or more foreign languages, especially French, at a conversational level.